 The support of family is vital in Norway.
 A Norwegian family can teach you how to live, how to eat and how to be happy.
 A Norwegian family makes life so much easier.

-Knowing the language will give you much better employment options.
+Knowing the language will give you much better employment options and social opportunities.
 You will be more accepted in society and be able to communicate with everyone.
 It will establish you in your new life and you won’t have to go through, the sometimes unpleasant, ‘immigrant’ stage.

 Having at least a Bachelor Degree will be very beneficial.
 Employers these days look for people who have Master Degrees.
 Your education is vital to good survival in Norway.
 If you are uneducated then expect to get jobs in child care or cleaning.
 Even people with Bachelor degrees work these jobs because their chosen degree doesn’t qualify them for Norwegian jobs and they do not know the language.

 If you have a good amount of savings that you are willing to use then it is much easier to move to Norway.
 Do not come to Norway unless you are financially stable and can support the family you bring with you.
-If you do not have a job, a good amount of savings – a years worth of living expenses x 2 (for Norwegian value) to support everyone will be a great help.
-Life can be very hard for new movers if they don’t have a jobs.
+If you do not have a job, a good amount of savings –a years worth of living expenses x 2 (for Norwegian value) to support everyone will be a great help.
+Life can be very hard for new movers if they don’t have a job.
 It is also very hard for a family to live off one income.
-A three bedroom house/apartment will take about 50% of your wage.
-Add in the 36% tax and there is not much to play with.
+A three bedroom house/apartment can take about 50% of one wage.
+Add in the 30% tax and there is not much to play with.

-If you like the darkness and not seeing the sun or not having sun-warmth for 6 months of the year, then Norway is the place for you!
+If you love winter, like the darkness and not seeing the sun or not having sun-warmth for 6 months of the year, then Norway is the place for you!

 Still interested in moving to Norway?

 (The first time.)
-I moved to Norway with post graduate education in a field where Norway doesn’t have these type of qualifications in their workforce so I was considered highly educated and employable.
+I moved to Norway with post graduate education in a field where Norway doesn’t have these types of qualifications in their workforce so I was considered highly educated and employable.
 It also helped that I was a self-starter and initiated projects.
 I had a strong Norwegian family base with a Norwegian husband.
 I didn’t know the language but my Norwegian family helped me greatly with language and culture.
-Even though I didn’t have a job when I came to Norway my husband worked full time in a good job and could support me.
+Even though I didn’t have a job when I came to Norway my husband worked full-time in a good job and could support me.
 As soon as my residency was accepted by UDI I found employment.
 I have lasted a lot longer than the people in my Norwegian language immigrant class.
-Most of them have packed it in and gone home.
-I was very active in the community, dedicating my time and talents, and created a good network of associates and friends.
+Most of them have packed it in and gone home–they couldn’t handle the coldness of both the weather and the people.
+I largely contribute my success to being active in the community, dedicating my time and talents, and creating a good network of associates and friends.

 Norway is one of the most wonderful places in the world.
 The people, culture and landscape are captivating.
-If you are willing to sacrifice much, then there are great rewards.
-Norway is certainly for those who like change, challenges and earn their stripes.
+If you are willing to sacrifice much, let go of all expectations, then there are great rewards.
+Norway is certainly for those who like change, challenges and earning their stripes.
 Anyone can fall in love with Norway.
 The trick is to get Norway to fall in love with you.